pradxj07/pajaicore-Hangman/README.md

 ## Milestone 5
 (File name milestone_5.py)

-The project was built in 5 milestones
+The project was built in 5 milestones:

--- Milestone 2 - In this milestone, I learnt about using in-built python modules like random and python functions like choice, input and data types such as list.
+- Milestone 2 - In this milestone, I learnt about using in-built python modules like random and python functions like choice, input and data types such as list.
 Using these, I wrote a code that defines a list of words, choose a randam word from the list, accepts input from the user and checks whether the input is a single letter or not.

--- Milestone 3 -  In this milestone, I learnt to define my own functions.
+- Milestone 3 -  In this milestone, I learnt to define my own functions.
 I was able to organise code written previously in milestone 2 and write my own functions _check_guess_ and  _ask_for_input_.
 I also learnt to use loops in python to repeatedly run a piece of code

--- Milestone 4 - In milestone 4, I learnt about object-oriented programming and what are objects and classes.
+- Milestone 4 - In milestone 4, I learnt about object-oriented programming and what are objects and classes.
 I also learnt about attributes and methonds within a class.
 Using this concept, I was able to define a class Hangman and define the attributes and methods for it.
 Some of the methods were created using functions that I created in milestone 3.

--- Milestone 5 -
+- Milestone 5 -
 Milestone 5 was the final milestone of the project.
 Here, I wrote a new independent function that created an instance object of the Hangman class.
 Further, the function runs a while loop which executes asks_for_input from Hangman object until number of lives zero or the user had guessed all letters in the random word chosen by the game.